chillingspace/CSD2161_A4/readme.md

         - 4 bytes (2 bytes each)
       - Vector
         - 8 bytes (4 bytes each)
-      - Rotation (unsigned in degrees)
+      - Rotation (float in degrees)
-        - 2 bytes
+        - 4 bytes
       - Lives left
         - 1 byte